ponyfoo/articles/2017/01-26--setting-up-angular-2-development-environment/introduction.markdown

 ng serve // serves your application in the browser
 ```

 In this tutorial, we'll avoid using the CLI and learn how to set up our development environment from scratch.
 Meanwhile if you are interested in using the CLI with [Cloudinary][cloudinary], check out this [great sample][cloudinary-angular].
 Should we use SystemJS?
 Is Webpack the best option?
 How does the transpiling work?
-You'll get the answers to these questions as we get our hands dirty with the nitty-gritty of setting up and Angular 2 application.
+You'll get the answers to these questions as we get our hands dirty with the nitty-gritty of setting up an Angular 2 application.

 [cli]: https://cli.angular.io/
 [cloudinary]: http://cloudinary.com/?utm_source=ponyfoo&utm_medium=Sponsored_post_1&utm_content=Angular2